AndyXT/embedded-rust-tutorial/embedded-rust-tutorial-master.md

 ### 5.3 Key Management and Zeroization {#key-management-and-zeroization}

 Proper key management is critical for cryptographic security, especially in embedded systems where key material may persist in memory longer than expected.
 Rust's ownership system and the `zeroize` crate provide automatic, guaranteed cleanup of sensitive material.

+**Enhanced by Functional Programming:**
+- → [Functional Programming and Data Processing](#functional-programming-and-data-processing) - Use secure iterators for key processing operations

 #### Automatic Key Zeroization Patterns